joealden/corum-docs/src/development/2-structure/3-client.md

 ### How Nuxt Works

-This section will explain how to use Nuxt in the context of Corum.
+This section will explain how Nuxt works in the context of Corum.

 #### The Command Line Interface (CLI)